 HTLC-based cross-chain swaps take a little bit too long, don’t they?

 If you’ve met me or seen my Twitter recently, you probably know about yakuSwap.
-In short, I made an attempt at enabling users to swap cryptocurrencies from two different blockchains in a trustless way.
+In short, I attempted to enable users to swap cryptocurrencies from two different blockchains in a trustless way.
 The biggest problem so far is time: it takes a little too long to perform a swap.
 With DHTLCs, I hope that I can bring the swap period down to 10-20 minutes, depending on the confirmation times of the blockchains involved.